99markets/challenges/backend_java.md

 Each time you call on any of this endpoints the company share price changes.

-The backend system you are going to build should create create background jobs to get the information about the companies.
+The backend system you are going to build should create background jobs to get the information about the companies.
 As each company *share* price changes almost in real time, the company info should be refreshed at least every 20 secs in order to show the current real *share* price.

 Your backend system should expose in its own endpoints (using REST routes) the following info using the JSON:API standard: